-Using the search box above the folders you can search the documents, images or assets for a certain word or words.
+Using the search box above the folders, you can search the documents, images, or assets for a certain word or words.
 Type in a word in the search box and press enter; the results of the search will be shown in the document listing.
-The scope of the search is limited to the documents below the currently selected folder in the folder view.
+The scope search is limited to the documents below the currently selected folder in the folder view.
 This fact is also highlighted in the grey area below the search box after performing a search.
-To broaden your search to include all the documents in the CMS click 'All'.
+To broaden your search to include all the documents in the brXM click All.

-Clicking the cross in the search box turns the CMS back into browse mode.
-You can see which mode you are in by looking at the magnifier glass icon or the cross.
+Clicking the cross in the search box turns brXM back into browse mode.
+You can see which mode you are in by looking at the magnifying glass icon or the cross.

 Searching for documents within the CMS

 The Content application contains a search box that will return matching documents in the currently selected folder and all its child folders.

 The text entered in the search box is split into tokens (words) separated by spaces.
 The tokens are interpreted as follows:

 - All tokens are ANDed

 - The characters '?' and '*' are removed from all tokens